Common name: Herald petrel

 Family: Procellariidae (petrels and shearwaters)

 Conservation status: The Herald petrel is Endangered in Queensland (Nature Conservation Act 1992) and Critically Endangered nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as low under the department's Back on Track species prioritisation framework.

 Habitat and distribution

-The distribution and habitat of the Herald petrel is not well understood.
+The distribution and habitat of the Herald petrel is not well known.
 Their breeding distribution extends from eastern Australia to Easter Island in the eastern Pacific Ocean.
 The only known Australian breeding location is Raine Island in the outer Great Barrier Reef.
 These petrels nest on scrapes under the vegetation on the highest part of the island.
-Birds are present for most of the year and only absent between November to January.
+Birds are present for most of the year and only absent November to January.
 This contrasts to other pacific breeding colonies where birds are present throughout the year.

 The at-sea distribution of these petrels in not known, with scattered records throughout many regions of the South Pacific and some in the North Pacific.